robbytan8/node-tutorial/README.md

 Sample code how Node.js can access MySQL database.
 Please change connection attribute and database name to match your database.
 Run this file by using `node app07.js`

+### 08-basic-express

+Sample code how to use express in Node.js.
+Create new variable of express and pass it to http server.

+### 09-express-middleware
+Sample code how to simplify code in Node.js using express.
+Also code to explain request, response, and next in use parameter (middleware).
+Middleware is executed from top to bottom, and we also can process the next middleware using next.

+### 10-express-basic-routing
+Sample code how to handle different routes using express.

+### 11-express-body-request
+Sample code how express read body request.
+Using express.urlencoded to recognize incoming request object.

+### 12-express-routing-method
+Sample code how express using GET or POST to read body request and show it on page using response.

+### 13-express-router
+Separate middleware route to another file.

+### 14-express-and-html
+Using express to read HTML file.
+Using path to point out the file path.